 If your dog does eat some grapes, raisins, or any food containing them, it’s best to contact your vet immediately for advice.

-What Are the Symptoms of Grape Toxicity in Dogs?
+Symptoms of Grape Toxicity in Dogs

 The main concern if your dog eats grapes or raisins is the nephrotoxic effect, which is the scientific way of saying rapid deterioration of kidney function.
 Symptoms to look out for, often within a few hours, are: